UPPMAX/install-methods/apps/R_packages/R_packages-4.3.1_install-README.md

     ldd /sw/apps/R_packages/4.3.1/rackham/velocyto.R/libs/velocyto.R.so

-### igraph0, CoxBoost, rrbgen, STITCH, EasyQC, EasyQC2, contamMix, LRAcluster, compoisson, phylosim
+### igraph0, CoxBoost, rrbgen, STITCH, EasyQC, EasyQC2, contamMix, LRAcluster, compoisson, phylosim, FField

 Also, install an outdated package `igraph0`, which has been superseded by `igraph` (installed above) but needed by some older procedures.